-“From Picnicess onward, the journey was by foot.
-We walked through the meddle of the forest throughout that night, crossing creeks and monkey bridges.
+“From Picnicess onward, the journey was on foot.
+We walked through the middle of the forest throughout that night, crossing creeks and monkey bridges.
 Then we got to this other village and were told we had reached our destination.
 That was Barclayville.
 I looked around and saw nothing.
-We were in the middle of nowhere.
-No electricity for six years.
+We were in the middle of nowhere—no electricity for six years.
 No vehicles, except for going to the farm,” Broh narrated.

-In keeping with tradition, Mary’s maternal aunties and uncles offered to adopt her and her siblings, in an effort to relieve her mother of the huge burden she carried as a single mother.
+In keeping with tradition, Mary’s maternal aunties and uncles offered to adopt her and her siblings, to relieve her mother of the enormous burden she carried as a single mother.
 However, Esther, her mother, declined those offers.
-The only solace Mary had was her love for nature and living at the top of a hill provided her a perfect opportunity to admire the beauty of nature.
-The open air and serenity of the area was what she enjoyed the most and nothing else.
+The only solace Mary had was her love for nature, and living at the top of a hill provided her a perfect opportunity to admire the beauty of nature.
+The open-air and serenity of the area was what she enjoyed the most and nothing else.
 They were involved in intensive manual labor in growing what they ate.

 Mary continued her education at a one-room mission constructed by the late Doris Banks-Henries in Barclayville.
 The school had one textbook from which all the pupils read as they sat on the floor.

-“It was a very difficult childhood.
-I didn’t want to be there but I had no choice.
+“It was a tough childhood.
+I didn’t want to be there, but I had no choice.
 I was too young.
 My mother was a Methodist.
 So, between the ages of 12 to 14, the Methodist women decided they would help underprivileged girls from the different Methodist churches across the country.
 I then attended the annual conference in 1966 with my mother and took the minutes of meetings of the Methodist women of Barclayville,” she said.

-Mary was soon noticed by heavyweights among these church women, including Eugenia Simpson Cooper of Clay Ashland and Monrovia.
+Heavyweights soon noticed Mary among these church women, including Eugenia Simpson Cooper of Clay Ashland and Monrovia.
 As a smart child, Mary was awarded a scholarship to come to Monrovia to continue her studies.

 Rev. Warner did not stop there.
 He spoke with the head of the Mission, Mrs. Gray, about Mary’s condition.
 The woman immediately agreed to have Mary transferred on campus.
-“This was in 1967 and it helped me a whole lot,” she said in acknowledgement of their role in her life.
+“This was in 1967, and it helped me a whole lot,” she said in acknowledgment of their role in her life.

 Her first job experience did not go too well.
 She later got employed with the Bank of Liberia.
-Few years later, she joined Nigeria Airways as head of the Spriggs Payne Airport crew.
-Mary would occasionally work flights at both Spriggs Payne and Roberts International Airports.
+A few years later, she joined Nigeria Airways as head of the Spriggs Payne Airport crew.
+Mary would occasionally work for flights at both Spriggs Payne and Roberts International Airports.

-A few years later, she travelled to the United States of America.
-While in the U.S., Mary decided to work to help myself from the beginning.
-Later, she entered a secretarial school and upon completion of her studies there, she worked for a Jewish company.
+A few years later, she traveled to the United States of America.
+While in the U.S., Mary decided to work to help me from the beginning.
+Then, she entered a secretarial school, and upon completion of her studies there, she worked for a Jewish company.
 Several years later, she enrolled at the New York Business School and did financial management there.
 “And that was where I met my daughter’s father.”
 Mayor Broh is a single mother with a 34- year-old daughter.
 Her daughter was a U.S. Marine and now works with the U.S. navy.

 “Following my studies at the business school, I joined a major Jewish garment manufacturing firm, which also put me through a lot of professional development courses in credit and collections.
 At that firm, I was the accounts receivables manager,” she added.

-Satisfied with her competence, productivity and commitment, the firm promoted her to the post of credit and collections manager.
-This new development was also accompanied by lots of financial management trainings.
+Satisfied with her competence, productivity, and commitment, the firm promoted her to the post of credit and collections manager.
+Lots of financial management trainings also accompanied this new development.
 She worked with this firm for 14 years.

 A CALL TO SERVE

-She said of the President: “It’s very interesting how she became my friend and I believed in her.”
+She said of the President: “It’s fascinating how she became my friend, and I believed in her.”

 BROAD STREET BEAUTIFICATION PROJECT

-From December 3, 2006 to April 2007, Broh was appointed by President Ellen Johnson Sirleaf as head of a special presidential project: Broad Street Beautification Project.
+From December 3, 2006, to April 2007, Broh was appointed by President Ellen Johnson Sirleaf as head of a unique presidential project: Broad Street Beautification Project.
 The project covered Snipper Hill through Crown Hill.
 According to Broh, that project was a test case for her.